-Adler and Van Doren set forth four levels of reading: elementary, inspectional, analytical and syntopical.
+Adler and Van Doren set forth four levels of reading: elementary, inspectional, analytical, and syntopical.
 Their many categories and subcategories can be helpful when trying to determine specific areas in need of improvement.
 However, if you feel overwhelmed by the amount of steps, stages, and rules, remember that the important thing is to read actively.
-For some, many of these steps will come naturally after years of studying experience, and this guide will function merely as a reminder to keep reading for learning.
+For some, these steps will come naturally as a result of years of studying experience, and this guide will function merely as a reminder to keep reading for learning.
 For others with less experience, this guide may be a useful tool to keep nearby when attempting to improve specific skills or learn how to get in the habit of reading actively.

 Elementary reading is reading for basic meaning.
 If you are a Regent student whose first language is not English and you need help with aspects of elementary reading like grammar, click here to see the aids that are available to you through the library.

 Inspectional reading has two steps, systematic skimming and superficial reading.